jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

 ```

 <p class="note"><strong>Note:</strong>
-SBDG does provide server-side, peer Security
+[spring-boot-gemfire-name] does provide server-side, peer Security
 <em>auto-configuration</em> support.
 However, you must then configure
-and bootstrap your VMware GemFire servers with Spring.
+and bootstrap your [vmware-gemfire-name] servers with Spring.
 Again, an example
-of configuring/bootstrapping VMware GemFire servers with Spring is
+of configuring/bootstrapping [vmware-gemfire-name] servers with Spring is
 provided <a
 href="../configuration-auto.html#geode-cluster-configuration-bootstrapping">here</a>.
 </p>